 Dark garnet core with a thin rim.

-Elegant and complex displaying flavours of wild blackberries, red currants and olive brine with a fine grained tannin structure.
-The finish is long and toasty, incorporating characters of spice and vanilla.
+Full bodied and complex displaying flavours of black cherry and olive brine with a fine grained tannin structure.
+The finish is long and savoury, incorporating subtle graphite characters and toasty oak.

 This wine is drinking beautifully now or with careful cellaring will mature into a more complex wine that can be enjoyed for the next 8 to 10 years or beyond.

 The fruit was harvested when it had reached full physiological ripeness and maximum flavour maturity.
 At the winery the fruit was held cold for five days prior to fermentation to help extract maximum flavour and to enhance colour stability.

 Specially selected cultured yeast were used to carry out the primary alcoholic fermentation, during which the fermenting must was hand plunged up to six times daily at the peak of fermentation.
 At dryness the wine was pressed, then racked off gross lees to a mixture of 29 per cent new French oak and older seasoned 225 litre oak barriques.

 During maturation the barrels were regularly tasted until the right balance was achieved (ten months).
 During this time in oak, the young wine completed malolactic fermentation.
 The wine was then carefully extracted from oak, blended and prepared for bottling.

 Predominantly sourced from a single vineyard in the Delta region within the Southern Valleys sub-region of Marlborough.
 A naturally low cropping vineyard that produces tight bunches with small berries which intensifies the flavour and concentration of the wine.
 The vineyard was harvested at the optimum ripeness and flavour profile.

 Alcohol: 13% v/v

 Our Food Match Recommendation: